rebecca94ingram6yw/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 Always strive to write clear, concise, and readable code that others (and your future self) can easily understand and maintain.
 Remember that code is read far more often than it's written.
 Optimize for clarity and maintainability rather than prematurely optimizing for performance or complexity."

 In practice, this means choosing straightforward algorithms, using descriptive variable names, breaking down complex functions into smaller, manageable ones, and commenting your code effectively.
 It also involves adhering to established coding standards and patterns, as well as embracing modularity and reusability in your software design.

+# 2024-02-26
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+Always strive to write clean, readable code that can be easily understood and maintained by others.
+Remember that complexity is often the enemy of maintainability and scalability.
+As you engineer solutions, aim to minimize unnecessary abstractions and冗余.
+Continuously refactor your code to keep it lean and efficient, and make use of established design patterns when appropriate.
+In the realm of programming, clarity and conciseness are key virtues."

+"In addition, 'Premature optimization is the root of all evil.' - Donald Knuth.
+Focus on writing correct, working code first; optimize later, based on data and identified bottlenecks.
+Understanding the balance between crafting elegant solutions and over-engineering is a hallmark of a skilled programmer."